 Anwar Sadat is a Kenyan photographer based in Nairobi.
 He grew up in the Kibera area of Nairobi and among his photographic projects are strong documentary photographs about a resilient strong community with a lot of challenges.
 He first picked up photography as head of the journalism club of his secondary school.
 His photographs focus on real life, and portraits of people around him.
-He uses a Canon 5D mark II and a Canon 700D.

 Where did you grow up and do you still live there?